Jesse Albrecht: Vessels of War & Recovery

 “They didn’t issue me my aid bag.

-“They also forgot to issue the ceramic plates (SAPI—small arms protective insert) that would actually stop bullets, until just before we came home.
+“They also forgot to issue the ceramic plates (SAPI — small arms protective insert) that would actually stop bullets, until just before we came home.
 Thankfully, we didn’t take direct fire on the 70-plus security missions outside the wire.

 “Thanks to my art history classes, I was aware of the historical-cultural significance of the ruins of Nineveh, across the street from the children’s hospital in Mosul, Iraq, where we would deliver medical supplies.
 My work strives to be honest and accountable to the enigmatic experience of serving in Iraq, and the path “coming home” that is about recovery and redemption.

 “In the Fall of 2019, I spent 2 months at the Montana VA hospital Trauma Recovery Unit, and it saved my life.
-The program felt like a last-ditch effort, after 16 years of desperately trying to ‘come home,’ my ‘soldier’s heart’ became increasingly debilitating--despite my best efforts ranging from Western & Eastern medicine, outpatient therapy, prescription pills, alcohol, drugs, sex and danger.
+The program felt like a last-ditch effort, after 16 years of desperately trying to ‘come home,’ my ‘soldier’s heart’ became increasingly debilitating — despite my best efforts ranging from Western & Eastern medicine, outpatient therapy, prescription pills, alcohol, drugs, sex and danger.
 Many things factored into my recovery, but being healthy for my daughter was the driving force, and God reached me firsthand in a universal, timeless truth, love and beauty kind of way.

 “The imagery for Kintsukuroi is from a photo I took of a handout the Chaplain passed around during our weekly ward meeting (while in the VA hospital).
 I greatly appreciate the heavy-handed metaphor of being a broken pot, and that my scars make me more beautiful (they also have police point guns at me and have my art removed from shows and administrators threaten police action).
-My pots are formed like the Iraq war—poorly, and the surface is an attempt to mimic that of Iraq as well.
+My pots are formed like the Iraq war — poorly, and the surface is an attempt to mimic that of Iraq as well.
 I use underglaze in a painterly manner, to convey an emotional range from humor to horror--making each pot a unique composition of Iraq and coming home.
 Contemporary and historical are in juxtaposition.
 Historical military objects, specifically nose art of WWII and Zippos from Vietnam along with Empire pots of Europe and Asia are influential.

 “I am recording my human experience of war, and the road home.
 It is contradictory and complicated, a universal story and a personal narrative.
 These pieces carry experiences too overwhelming to communicate with words.
-Some of these pieces my daughter worked directly on, others I used her drawings as reference—with her permission.
+Some of these pieces my daughter worked directly on, others I used her drawings as reference — with her permission.
 She provided me with the contrast in life that is shown through her work.
 Thank you for your time.” — Jessie Albrecht

 Acknowledgements:

-This exhibition originated at the Schoolhouse History & Art Center, organized by Executive Director, Kayla de la Ossa, and is sponsored by the Montana Art Gallery Directors Association (MAGDA), a state-wide service organization for non-profit museums & galleries, and supported in part by grants from the Montana Arts Council, a state agency funded by the State of Montana; coal severance taxes paid based upon coal mined in Montana and deposited in Montana's Cultural and Aesthetic Projects Trust Fund; and the National Endowment for the Arts.
+This exhibition originated at the Schoolhouse History & Art Center, organized by Executive Director, Kayla de la Ossa, and is sponsored by the Montana Art Gallery Directors Association (MAGDA), a state-wide service organization for nonprofit museums and galleries, and supported in part by grants from the Montana Arts Council, a state agency funded by the State of Montana; coal severance taxes paid based upon coal mined in Montana and deposited in Montana's Cultural and Aesthetic Projects Trust Fund; and the National Endowment for the Arts.

 This exhibition was curated by Nicole Maria Evans, Chief Curator/Director of Curatorial Affairs.
 Exhibitions at the museum are supported in part by the Montana Arts Council, a state agency funded by the State of Montana, and the National Endowment for the Arts.
 We are funded in part by coal severance taxes paid based upon coal mined in Montana and deposited in Montana's cultural and aesthetic projects trust fund.
 Additional funding is provided by museum members and the citizens of Cascade County, Davidson Family Foundation, D.A.
 Davidson, Montana Credit Union, Hotel Arvon, First Interstate Bank, an anonymous donor, and Kelly’s Signs & Design.